Introduction

 NOTE: Follow the manufacturer's safety instructions.

-- Adhesives are chemicals and therefore meet specific safety regulations.
+- Adhesives are chemicals and therefore have specific safety requirements.

-- Hood, tailgate and door flanges are bonded during vehicle manufacture and during repairs on many Ford models.
+- Hood, tailgate and door flanges are bonded during vehicle manufacture and repair on many Ford models.

-- These connections are mainly intended for sealing purposes (anti-corrosion), and not for strength.
+- These connections are primarily intended for sealing (anti-corrosion) purposes rather than for strength.

-- Adhesive joints that require strength are used for bonding strength, sealing purposes, and corrosion protection purposes (e.g. 1991 Escort/Orion in the rear roof area, near the transition to the pillar «WITH»).
+- Adhesive joints where strength is required are used for bond strength purposes, sealing purposes and corrosion protection purposes (e.g. 1991 Escort/Orion in the rear roof area near the transition to the C-pillar).

-- The glue used for this purpose is 2K epoxy.
+- The glue used for this purpose is 2K epoxy resin.

-- On almost all models, the windshield is glued directly into the window frame on the body.
-In addition, in most versions of the models, the glass of the side and rear windows is glued.
+- Almost all models have a windshield glued directly into the window frame on the body.
+In addition, most model variants have side and rear window glass glued in.

 - Window panes are glued primarily for reasons of ensuring the strength of the adhesive bond.
-The glued glazing gives the body additional torsional rigidity.
+Glazing by gluing gives the body additional torsional rigidity.

 Pos. | Spare Part No | Name |